We've rounded up some of the best places in the Hershey & Harrisburg Region to find military history and to honor those serving in our armed forces.

 MEDIA: ABOUT THIS ROUND-UP

-- This Round-Up is ideal for stories around the observation of Veterans Day (Nov.
-11) or places to visit to pay tribute any time to those who have served in our armed services.
+- This Round-Up is ideal for stories around the observation of Memorial Day and Veterans Day (Nov.
+11) or places that pay tribute to those who have served in our armed services.

-- The following attractions usually offer reduced or free admission to veterans on specific days of the year but we strongly encourage media to contact each location for specifics before writing or visiting the attraction to confirm details.
+- The following attractions usually offer reduced or free admission to veterans on specific days of the year but we strongly encourage media to contact each location for specifics before writing or visiting.

 - Dates of events and details may also vary year-to-year, so we recommend media contact each location directly prior to posting any dates or times for an event.